-Kole et al. (2011) conducted a retrospective review to compare heart and coronary artery radiation exposure using IMRT vs. 3D-CRT for patients with distal esophageal cancer undergoing chemoradiation.
-Nineteen patients who underwent treatment with IMRT from March 2007 to May 2008, were included in the review.
+Kole et al. (2011) conducted a retrospective review to compare heart and coronary artery radiation exposure using IMRT vs 3D-CRT for individuals with distal esophageal cancer undergoing chemoradiation.
+Nineteen individuals who underwent treatment with IMRT from March 2007 to May 2008 were included in the review.
 Theoretical 3D-CRT plans with four-field beam arrangements were generated.
-Dose-volume histograms of the planning target volume, heart, right coronary artery, left coronary artery, and other critical normal tissues were compared between the IMRT and 3D-CRT plans.
-IMRT treatment planning showed significant reduction (p < 0.05) in heart dose over 3D-CRT and there was significant sparing of the right coronary artery.
+Dose-volume histograms of the PTV, heart, right coronary artery, left coronary artery, and other critical normal tissues were compared between the IMRT and 3D-CRT plans.
+IMRT treatment planning showed significant reduction (P < 0.05) in heart dose over 3D-CRT and there was significant sparing of the right coronary artery.
 However, the left coronary artery showed no significant improvement.
 There was no significant difference in percentage of total lung volume receiving at least 10, 15, or 20 Gy or in the mean lung dose between the planning methods.
 There were also no significant differences observed for the kidneys, liver, stomach, or spinal cord.
 IMRT attained a significant improvement in target conformity as measured by the conformality index with the mean conformality index reduced from 1.56 to 1.30 using IMRT.
 The authors concluded IMRT significantly reduced heart dose, spared more of right coronary artery and improved target conformity when compared with 3D-CRT.
 Limitations include small study size and the retrospective nature of the study.

-NCCN guidelines for esophageal and esophagogastric junction cancers state that IMRT is appropriate in clinical settings where reduction in dose to OAR (e.g., heart and lungs) is required that cannot be achieved by 3D techniques (NCCN, 2023).
+NCCN guidelines for esophageal and esophagogastric junction cancers state that IMRT or PBRT may be used in clinical settings where reduction in dose to OAR (e.g., heart and lungs) is required that cannot be achieved by 3D techniques and that IMRT is now standardly used in the preoperative, definitive and postoperative treatment of esophageal and esophagogastric cancer (NCCN, 2024).